 There was some miscommunication at the panel shop, and they requested a brand new canopy without even looking at the possibility of repairing the existing one.
 A new canopy would have been nice, but wasteful and a hassle in having to fit everything back in (drawer systems, electrical gear etc).
-After a bit more digging and phone calls, Bull Motor Body recommended repairing the existing canopy.
+After a bit more digging and phone calls, Bull Motor Bodies recommended repairing the existing canopy.

 I was told just over a week to have the repairs done, and it was just squeezed in.

 I dropped the vehicle off and picked it up a week later.
-Bull Motor Body were flawless, and come highly recommended.
+Bull Motor Bodies were flawless, and come highly recommended.
 The panel shop also did a good job, except for the miscommunication and flap vent that had some glue smeared and wasn’t stuck down properly.
 A quick visit back to them and it was all sorted.